Jacksonville State Gamecocks men's basketball

 The Jacksonville State Gamecocks men's basketball team is the men's basketball team that represents Jacksonville State University in Jacksonville, Alabama.
-JSU is a member of the ASUN Conference, having returned to that conference on July 1, 2021, after an 18-year absence spent in the Ohio Valley Conference.
+JSU is a member of Conference USA.
 The Gamecocks are coached by Ray Harper.
 During their time as a member of Division II, they were national champions in 1985.

-In 2017, Jacksonville State won the OVC championship and made its first appearance in the Division I tournament.
+The Gamecocks have appeared in the NCAA tournament two times, most recently in 2022.
+Jacksonville State has never won a game in the NCAA tournament.